Eastwood's long-tailed seps

-Eastwood's longtailed seps (Tetradactylus eastwoodae), also known commonly as Eastwood's whip lizard was a species of lizard in the family Cordylidae.
+Eastwood's longtailed seps (Tetradactylus eastwoodae), also known commonly as Eastwood's whip lizard was a species of lizard in the family Gerrhosauridae.
 The species was endemic to South Africa.
 Its natural habitat was subtropical or tropical high-altitude grassland.
 It became extinct due to habitat loss.

 Etymology

 The specific name, eastwoodae, is in honor of Miss A. Eastwood who collected the holotype.

 Description

 T. eastwoodae was snake-like, with very small legs.
 Each front leg had only three toes, and each back leg had only two toes.